Curiosity8/SokoPy/README.md

 Usage :

-First, make a file containing the levels in a text editor, like 4Box file.
+First, make a file containing the levels in a text editor, like Samplelevels.txt file.
 The format is like this:

 ; Levelname